 Supplemental Income focuses on a steady income stream from dividends.
 This is accomplished by Fundrise through rental income and property value appreciation.

 Balanced Investment, on the other hand, is a better choice when it comes to greater wealth building.
-This is a highly-diversified investment style comprised of value appreciating properties.
+This is a highly-diversified investment style comprised of value-appreciating properties.

 Meanwhile, Long-term Growth is designed for potentially greater returns over a longer period.
 Despite not having a regular income from this portfolio style, users can get annual returns as high as 15%.

-If you are uncertain on which investment type best fits your need, you can answer Fundrise’s three-step questionnaire for a recommendation.
+If you are uncertain about which investment type best fits your need, you can answer Fundrise’s three-step questionnaire for a recommendation.
 Do take note, that you will only gain access to these goal-based investment styles if you opt for Fundrise’s Core Plan, Advance Plan, or Premium plan.